xenondevs/Docs/docs/invui2/window.md

 ??? example "Example: Using another player's inventory as the lower gui"

-    Just for fun, the following example embeds another player's inventory into the lower gui instead of the player's own inventory:
+    The following example embeds another player's inventory into the lower gui instead of the player's own inventory:

     ```kotlin
     val inv = ReferencingInventory.fromPlayerStorageContents(otherPlayer.inventory)